piersonf/capstone-edp/README.md

 `use entrdir`

 2- In a separate terminal, nagivate to "...capstone-edp/mongo" and execute this command:
-`mongoimport --uri mongodb://localhost:27017/entrdir --collection employee --drop --file employee.json --jsonArray`
+`mongoimport --uri mongodb://localhost:27017/entrdir --collection employee --drop --file employees.json --jsonArray`

-3- In that same terminal, execute the following command to add employee logins to the database:
-`mongoimport --uri mongodb://localhost:27017/entrdir --collection login --drop --file employee_logins.json --jsonArray`

 Refer to lab WA3236 as an example for React/Express/Mongo